March 15, 2008

 After a short rest, some continue south, but ducks mostly take the easy option:

-a suitable spot, they will settle down for the winter."
+if they can find a suitable spot, they will settle down for the winter."

 - Lone